Personal profile

 Biography

 Our gut microbiome is vital for health and carries out many functions that we can’t ourselves.
 An imbalance in the microbiome is associated with multiple diseases.
-Dr O’Brien’s work aims at identifying the nature of gut microbiome imbalance in different disease states; attempts to determine whether the observed changes cause disease or are a consequence of the disease process; as well as understand ways in which we can restore the gut microbiome following perturbation.
-Dr O’Brien has a particular interest in the inflammatory bowel diseases, and uses in vitro co-culture of bacteria and macrophages, combined with molecular genetic techniques, to increase our mechanistic understanding of host-bacteria interactions in these diseases.
+Dr O’Brien’s work aims at identifying the nature of gut microbiome imbalance in different disease states; attempts to determine whether the observed changes cause disease or are a consequence of the disease process; and, understand ways in which we can restore the gut microbiome following perturbation.
+Dr O’Brien has a particular interest in the interactions between the gut microbiome, host genetics, and the environment in the context of the Inflammatory Bowel Diseases (Crohn's disease and ulcerative colitis).

 Education/Academic qualification